ITO Glass used in LCD modules

 Many LCD technologies, such as monochrome character, dot matrix and segment displays, make use of ITO glass.
 Even though ITO glass has been in existence for some time, it is still an important aspect in LCD designs and will be covered in the article below.

-The article about ITO glass was written by Barbara Dutra, an exchange engineering student from Brazil, who is currently an intern at Focus Display Solutions.
+The article about ITO glass was written by Barbara Dutra, an exchange engineering student from Brazil, who is currently an intern at Focus LCDs.
 Her current job responsibilities include ISO certification, Test and quality insurance of inbound LCD displays and writing technical articles.

 What is ITO glass (Indium tin oxide)